UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/tests_processed.md

-﻿Tests processed by laboratories around the UK.
-Tests made available or sent out but not processed are not included.

-There are two types of test being carried out:
+﻿There are two types of test being carried out:
 * PCR swab tests that test for the presence of COVID-19 antigens.
-These include pillar 1 and 2 tests and, in England, PCR swab tests undertaken in pillar 4.
+These include pillar 1 and 2 tests and PCR swab tests undertaken in pillar 4.
 * Antibody serology tests that test for the presence of COVID-19 antibodies.
-These include pillar 3 tests and antibody serology tests undertaken in pillar 4 and are all reported as England by DHSC.
+These include pillar 3 tests and antibody serology tests undertaken in pillar 4.
+All pillar 4 antibody testing is reported as England by DHSC.

 #### UK